 That might mean changing your rig to go with something that enables you to fish heavy cover.
 Or slowing down a retrieve and going for a finesse approach rather than power.
 Downsizing your lures, rotating your location and changing your presentation are all good recommendations too.

 A bass motivation to feed is only as good as your motivation to get them to bite.
-One of the great things about bass fishing is that the onus is on you to figure out how best to make that happen.
+One of the great things about fishing is that the onus is on you to figure out how best to make that happen.

 Does Diet Differ Between Bass Species?